-Regulations regarding navigation in closures can be found in Part 9 of the Regulations.
+Regulations regarding navigation in closures can be found in Part 9 of subsection 86 (2a) of the Fisheries Management Regulations 2019.

 Under the Regulations a boat must maintain a speed over 5 knots when navigating in a closure.
 If the closure is in effect for less than 24 hours (such as daylight closures) the boat must either be stationary or travelling faster than 5 knots.
 A breach of the regulations is an offence of strict liability, equal to 25 penalty units, or \$5,250.